 - Installation of water fountains for use by staff in order to eliminate water bottles

-- Installation of flow reducers of showers to achieve a flow rate of not higher than 8l/mn
+- Installation of flow reducers of showers and faucets to achieve a flow rate of not higher than 8l/mn

 - Continuous training of staff on waste separation